TomerFi/switcher_webapi/CONTRIBUTING.md

 ## Chat
 Feel free to join the project's public [Slack Channel](https://tomfi.slack.com/messages/CK4DK2Z5G)</br>
-GitHub, Codacy and Docker Hub are integrated with the channel and keep its members updated.
+GitHub, Codacy Docker Hub and Snyk are integrated with the channel and keep its members updated.

 ## Best Practices
 This project tries to follow the [CII Best Practices](https://bestpractices.coreinfrastructure.org/en/projects/2891) guidelines.